LiveSplit/LiveSplit/README.md

 - [.NET 8.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 - [.NET Framework 4.6.1 Developer Pack](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net461)

-After cloning, simply run `dotnet build LiveSplit` from the root of the repository.
+After cloning, simply run `dotnet build LiveSplit.sln` from the root of the repository.

 To use Visual Studio, you must install a version that supports the .NET SDK version you installed.
 At the time of writing, the most recent version is [Visual Studio 2022](https://visualstudio.microsoft.com/vs/community).